 - Contact person

-- 16 Feb 2014 Competition opens, start of inscription period, training and validation data available, baseline system available.
+- 19 Jan 2015 Competition opens, start of inscription period, training data available, baseline system available.

 - Dr. Joan Andreu Sánchez, Pattern Recognition and Human Language Technologies